Luis Morales (footballer)

-Luis Morales Arboleda (born 16 February 2005) is a Spanish footballer who plays as an attacking midfielder for Primera Federación club Atlético Sanluqueño.
+Luis Morales Arboleda (born 16 February 2005) is a Spanish footballer who plays as an attacking midfielder for UD Almería B.

 Career

 Born in Granada, Andalusia, Morales played for CA Monachil (two stints), UD Monachil, CD Atlético Ciudad de Granada, Granada CF and Real Betis as a youth.
 On 5 December 2023, he signed a two-and-a-half-year deal with Cádiz CF, and was assigned to the reserves in Segunda Federación.

 Morales made his senior debut on 7 January 2024, coming on as a half-time substitute in a 3–1 home win over FC La Unión Atlético.
 He scored his first goal on 3 March, netting the B's opener in a 3–0 home win over Racing Cartagena Mar Menor FC.

 Morales made his first team debut with the Submarino Amarillo on 4 December 2024, replacing Álex Fernández in a 1–0 home loss to CD Eldense, for the season's Copa del Rey.
+The following 23 July, he moved to Primera Federación side Atlético Sanluqueño CF on a two-year deal.

+On 20 January 2026, after being mainly a backup option, Morales moved to UD Melilla in the fourth division on a six-month contract.
+In July, he moved to another reserve team, UD Almería B in Tercera Federación.